 University of Hawaii Opportunity Grant A university grant program for students with financial need, intended to protect the access of low-income students to higher education.
 To be eligible for this fund, the student must demonstrate financial need by completing the FAFSA, be a resident of Hawai‘i and be enrolled at least at half-time (6-credits) as a classified undergraduate student.
 Award amounts for this fund will vary and dependent upon fund availability.

 Loans are borrowed monies that must be repaid with interest.
-Beginning with the 2010-2011 aid year, all University of Hawai‘i campuses had converted to the William D. Ford Federal Direct Loan Program.
+Eligibility for the federal student loan programs require completion of the FAFSA.
 To process and disburse a loan through the University of Hawai‘i – West O‘ahu, separate loan requirements will need to be completed as instructed.
 The student must be enrolled with UHWO at a minimum of 6-credits to be eligible for any federal loan program.
-The following are loans that are offered at the University.
+The following are federal loans that are offered at the University.

 Direct Subsidized Stafford Loan

 A fixed interest rate loan awarded to undergraduate students who demonstrate financial need.
-(Interest rates may vary each aid year.)This loan is funded by the federal government and subsidizes (pays) the interest on the loan until student enters repayment or the student is in deferment status.
+(Interest rates may vary each aid year.)This loan is funded by the federal government and subsidizes (pays) the interest on the loan until the student enters repayment or when the student is in deferment status.
 A loan fee of up to 3% may be assessed at the time of disbursement.
 A minimum enrollment of 6-credits with the University is required to maintain eligibility for this fund in addition to meeting Satisfactory Academic Progress requirements.

 Direct Unsubsidized Stafford Loan

 A fixed interest rate loan awarded to undergraduate and graduate students who do not demonstrate financial need.
 (Interest rates may vary each aid year.)
 For undergraduate students, this fund may also be used to supplement a Subsidized Stafford loan.
 Although the terms for the Unsubsidized Stafford loan are similar to the Subsidized Stafford loan, the federal government does not subsidize the interest on this loan.
 The student is responsible for any accrued interest from the time of disbursement through repayment until the loan has been paid in full.
-The student has the option of capitalizing the loan until repayment begins, thus having the loan accrue interest while in school and added to the principal loan amount.
+The student has the option of capitalizing the interest until repayment begins, thus having the loan accrue interest while in school and added to the principal loan amount.
 A loan fee of up to 3% may be assessed at each disbursement.
 A minimum enrollment of 6-credits with the University is required to maintain eligibility for this fund.

 Direct Parent Loan for Undergraduate Student (PLUS) Loan

-A federal loan for parents of dependent undergraduate students enrolled at least half-time (minimum 6-credits).
-The PLUS loan has a fixed interest of 7.9% beginning July1, 2010.
+A federal loan for parents of dependent undergraduate students enrolled at least half-time (minimum 6-credits) with the University.
+The interest on the PLUS loan may vary.
 Parents who have an acceptable credit history may borrow up to the student’s cost of attendance less any other financial aid.
 Repayment usually begins 60 days after the final loan disbursement for the academic year.
 Interest is assessed from the date of the first disbursement until the loan is paid in full.
 A loan fee of up to 4% may be assessed at each disbursement.
 To apply for the parent PLUS loan, a completed parent PLUS Loan Request Form must be submitted to the Financial Aid Office.
 View additional information regarding the Direct PLUS Loan.

 FEDERAL WORK STUDY (FWS)

-The Federal Work Study (FWS) program provides monies for part-time employment to students with financial need.
-Recipients of this award must be enrolled at least half-time (minimum 6-credits) and meet the satisfactory academic progress requirements.
+The Federal Work Study (FWS) program awards monies for part-time employment to students with financial need.
+Recipients of this award must be enrolled at least half-time (minimum 6-credits) and meet the satisfactory academic progress requirements for financial aid.
 Students are paid at least the minimum wage and receive their pay bi-monthly.
 The Financial Aid Office determines earnings limits (e.g. FWS award) and the student will be notified of this limit via their award offer.
 If interested in the Federal Work Study program, contact the Financial Aid Office.
 To view available FWS positions go to the Student Employment website.